yasuper8/angular-books-crud-lab/README.md

 ## Getting Started

 1. Fork this repo, and clone it into your `wdi` folder on your local machine.
-2. Change directories into `angular-routing-lab`.
+2. Change directories into `angular-books-crud-lab`.
 3. Run `budo -P --host=localhost --open` from the Terminal to start your server and open your app in the browser.
 1. Include `ngRoute`:
   * Add the CDN for `ngRoute` in `index.html`.